 A couple of weeks ago the renowned UK magazine Grinding & Surface Finishing published a 3-page portrait about Haas and our Multigrind® CNC grinding machines.
-If you are interested you can download the article here.

 We asked publisher Roger Barber from Grinding & Surface Finishing a few questions about British and German industrial production.

 Schleifblog: It seems that industrial production is “en vogue” again in Britain, after many years of dominance by the Banking Industry.
 Is industrial production coming home?

 Roger Barber: It never really went away, certainly as far as subcontractors are concerned.
 The previous government in particular put all the emphasis on Britain being service based rather than a country of manufacturers.
 80% of machine tools are purchased in the UK by companies with 5 or less employees, but these companies are not included in the manufacturing figures.
 As a direct result of government policy, apprenticeships were abandoned, in effect taking out a complete generation of skills, and it is only now that they have realised that, in order to help solve youth unemployment, they need to push apprenticeship schemes again.

 Schleifblog: In Grinding & Surface Finishing you write about British and German companies.
 What are the main differences between a typical German industrial company and a British one?